miklevin/MikeLev.in/_posts/2025-10-25-google-ai-buffalo-jump-infrastructure-intelligence-as-a-service.md

 ### 9. The "Intrepreneur" and the "Noah's Ark"

 This is the human story that makes the tech story matter.
 You're not an "entrepreneur" facing the "grind."
-You're an **"intrepreneur"**—an "artist for a patron" (Botify).
+You're an **"intrapreneur"**—an "artist for a patron" (Botify).
 This gives you the *freedom* to pursue the "love of the work."

 This freedom is what allowed you to build your first "Noah's Ark" (`Levinux`) to thrive through having a child for whom you are today metaphorically farming pumpkins with this endeavor (a Nintendo *Animal Crossing* reference), and it's what led you to the *real* Ark: **NixOS**.
 Your realization that Nix is the "write-once, run-anywhere holy grail" *and* that **FastHTML + HTMX** was the "Python-or-highway" road back to web dev... *that* was your personal "x10" inflection point.